'A Quantum Age'

 "Now we're talking about things moving around at a nanometer scale," Xiao said.
 "At that scale, you cannot ignore quantum mechanics."

-Fundamentally, what changes things at the quantum scale is that electrons cease to act like the particles we usually picture (or think of)? and instead take on the properties of waves.
+Fundamentally, what changes things at the quantum scale is that electrons cease to act like the particles we usually think of and instead take on the properties of waves.
 While this property introduces challenges, it also introduces new opportunities, something which Xiao has explored extensively in his research.

 One focus of Xiao's work has been so-called "valleytronics," an idea he thinks could revolutionize computing by exploiting the quantum properties of electrons in crystalline materials.
 The "valley" comes from the valleys of waves, the form which electrons behave like in quantum mechanics.
 The movement of an electron from higher-energy states to lower-energy states can be plotted like a wave essentially.
 These valleys are the states where an electron is at its lowest energy, and thus most stable.